commodity-js/commodity/packages/supplier/README.md

 🔧 Dependency Injection

--   Functions only - No OOP, classes, decorators, anntations, or compiler magic.
+-   Functions only - No OOP, classes, decorators, annotations, or compiler magic.
 -   Declarative, immutable, functionally pure.
 -   Stateless - Dependencies are resolved via closures, not state.
 Some memoized state is kept for validation and optimization purposes only.
 -   Auto-wired - All products are built by the Supply Chain and resolve their dependencies automatically.